manurajay/llm_journey_with_mora/README.md

 # llm_journey_with_mora
-This project involves step by step development in machine learning.
+This project involves step by step development in machine learning module.